 She said: “Since the beginning of the emergency I have been urging suppliers to raise any issues straightaway with the retailers.

-Christine Tacon marks final week in role as GCA
+Tacon enters final week as GCA

 So the government has turned to Mr White to try to ensure a level playing field between suppliers and the supermarkets, with the belated appointment of a new Groceries Code Adjudicator.